A cross-border market model with limited transmission capacities: Analysis of the active market dynamics

 where the second equality follows from \cite[Lemma 2.12]{Z17}.
 Therefore,

 with

 satisfying the SDE

-Note that $Z=(Z^1,Z^2)$ satisfies the strong Markov property by the weak uniqueness property of the Tanaka SDE, cf.~Theorems 32.7 and 32.11 in \cite{K21}.
+Note that $Z=(Z^1,Z^2)$ satisfies the strong Markov property by the weak uniqueness property of the Tanaka SDE, cf.~\cite[Theorems 32.7 and 32.11]{K21}.
 Hence, we are looking for the probability that a two-dimensional, homogeneous diffusion with starting value $z:=(y,2x+y)\in\R^2_{+}$ does not hit the axes until time $t$.
-Now, by classical diffusion theory, the function $F(z_1,z_2,t):=\Pro[\htau^{i,G}>t|Z^1(0)=z_1,Z^2(0)=z_2]$ solves the Kolmogorov backward equation
+By classical diffusion theory, $F(z_1,z_2;t):=\Pro[\htau^{i,G}>t|Z^1(0)=z_1,Z^2(0)=z_2]$ solves the Kolmogorov backward equation